creno1111/Backyard-WS-2.0/data/README.txt

-To upload the data files for the FS partition, follow these steps after uploading the WSv2 firmware and ensuring that the ESP32 board is running WSv2.
+To upload the data files for the FS partition, follow these steps after uploading the WSv2 firmware and ensuring that the ESP32 board is running WSv2. (i.e., activated Config Portal) Complete the Config Portal setup to join your WiFi network.
+Then:

 1) navigate to the board's IP address, which may require the use of an IP finder utility.